-human relations, in education.
+3. The solid achievement bias, with emphasis on the word "solid."
+We have tended to remember the tangible, the material, the visible, simply because these have had greater survival value.
+We have tended to measure the accomplishments of the pioneers by such durable achievements as the construction of canals and dams, temples and meetinghouses, houses and cooperative stores.
+We have forgotten that the pioneers also made contributions in thought, in human relations, in education.
 From the evidence of pioneer life still surviving, we are led to conclude that the Mormons were good farmers and engineers, but poor poets and philosophers.
 By thus giving emphasis to the achievements of the more active members of the community, we have overlooked the quiet and immeasurable achievements of the reflective and contemplative.
 An extended experience among the Name Files has convinced this historian that the role of the writer and the intellectual was greater than we have ever acknowledged.
-These contributions are more subtle - more difficult to discover and to trace - but they are nevertheless there.
+These contributions are more subtle-more difficult to discover and to trace-but they are nevertheless there.

-4. The centrifugal bias - the notion that the important influences and forces in Mormon history originated in the center and moved outward from there.
-This bias, which results partly from the greater survival value of materials collected and protected by the central Church, has had a discernible effect on our attitudes.
-Some Latter-day Saints have seemed to think that their primary task is to sit down and wait for instructions from 47 E. South Temple Street, Salt Lake City.
-This was clearly not the attitude of earlier generations, who were told by revelation that they were personally invested with the responsibility of contributing toward the building of the Kingdom and did not wait on anybody to tell them when to start.
+4. The centrifugal bias-the notion that the important influences and forces in Mormon history originated in the center and moved outward from there.
+This bias, which results partly from the greater survival value of materials collected and protected by the central church, has had a discernible effect on our attitudes.
+Some Latter-day Saints apparently believe their primary task is to sit down and wait for instructions from 47 E. South Temple Street, Salt Lake City.
+This was clearly not the attitude of earlier generations, who were told by revelation that they were personally invested with the responsibility of contributing toward the building of the Kingdom and did not wait on anybody to tell them when to start: